markgordon22/MAKE-YOUR-MARK/README.md

 * [lighthouse](https://developers.google.com/web/tools/lighthouse).
 Website performance testing utility in Chrome DevTools (the very right of the toggle bar)
 * [Chrome dev tools](https://developers.google.com/web/tools/chrome-devtools).
 A helpful tool used throughout the website development process to debug code and gave me access to the lighthouse testing utility.
 * [Tiny png](https://tinypng.com/).
 Was able to shrink images sizes to ensure faster loading times.
-* [W3 HTML validation](https://validator.w3.org/).
+* [W3 HTML validator](https://validator.w3.org/).
 Online HTML testing validator.
-* [W3 CSS validation](https://jigsaw.w3.org/css-validator/).
+* [W3 CSS validator](https://jigsaw.w3.org/css-validator/).
 Online CSS tetsing validator.
 * [Jquery](https://en.wikipedia.org/wiki/JQuery).
 Dependencie that bootstrap requires for some of its components to work.
 * [Popper](https://cdnjs.com/libraries/popper.js/2.5.3).
 Dependencie that bootstrap requires for some of its components to work.

 ## Testing ##

+For testing I used [W3 HTML validator](https://validator.w3.org/) to check on errors in my html code for all and to correct them for submission.

+I also used [W3 CSS validator](http://jigsaw.w3.org/css-validator/) to check on errors to eventually be corrected for final submission.